Monarda is a genus that has a long history as a medicinal herb. As the common name Bee Balm implies, it has also been used to soothe bee stings.

 Interested in buying Monarda for your garden?
 Click the links below to shop our members:

-The National Garden Bureau recognizes and thanks to Darwin Perennials, an NGB member, as author and contributor to this fact sheet.
+The National Garden Bureau recognizes and thanks to Darwin Perennials, as author and contributor to this fact sheet.

 This fact sheet is provided as an educational service of the National Garden Bureau.
 There are no limitations on the use.
 Please credit National Garden Bureau and link to this page when using all or parts of this article or referencing the Year of the program.